 Most often there will be evidence that the worker experienced the traumatic event first hand; however, this is not a requirement.
 If the worker did not experience the event first hand, a direct connection between the event and the worker must be obvious in order for the claim to be compensable.
 For example, a worker employed as an air traffic controller makes an error which causes two passenger planes to collide and crash resulting in a large number of casualties.
 The event was emotionally shocking and the worker developed a mental disorder as a result.
-Although the worker did not actually see the two planes collide, he knew the crash was the result of his error, and the connection between the traumatic event while in the course of employment will generally not support a conclusion that the traumatic event arose out of the worker's employment.
+Although the worker did not actually see the two planes collide, he knew the crash was the result of his error, and the connection between the traumatic event and the worker in this scenario is obvious.
+Conversely, simply learning of a traumatic event while in the course of employment will generally not support a conclusion that the traumatic event arose out of the worker's employment.